pkong001/Project-SpaceX-Y-Rocket-Launch/README.md

 ### Result

-You can view the result in ssssss
+You can view the result in [full presentation](https://github.com/pkong001/Project-SpaceX-Y-Rocket-Launch/blob/main/0-PDF_Presentation.pdf)

 ### Conclusions